Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 ---

-<p style="text-align: right;">The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination.</p>
+_The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination._

 <p style="text-align: right;">Michael Faraday</p>